 He has trained handstands, straps, tumbling and flexibility at the Beijing International Art School (Zhongguo Zaiji Tuan).
 Soon after his return to New Zealand he won Best Aerialist and People’s Choice Award at the Golden Canaries, Wellington.
 He has also performed in Magenta Diamond’s Cabinet of Curiosities, Same Same But Different, Knock Knock, and Jungle Fantasy – as well as in a number of private performances and corporate functions.

-Claire O’Neil is a dance maker, researcher, educator and performing artist wiith a Masters in Dance Studies from the University of Auckland.
-Her international dance career includes working with New Zealand choreographers such as Douglas Wright, Michael Parmeter, Shona McCullagh, Ross McCormack, Malia Johnstone, Australian based Sue Healy and Desoxy Theatre, and Belgian choreographers Michele Noiret, Michele Anne de Mey and Hans van den Broeck, amongst others.
+Claire O’Neil is a dance maker, researcher, educator and performing artist with a Masters in Dance Studies from the University of Auckland.
+Her international dance career includes working with New Zealand choreographers such as Douglas Wright, Michael Parmenter, Shona McCullagh, Ross McCormack, Malia Johnston, Australian based Sue Healey and Desoxy Theatre, and Belgian choreographers Michele Noiret, Michele Anne de Mey and Hans van den Broeck, amongst others.

 Jag Popham, born in Auckland, New Zealand, started dancing at age 3 training in classical ballet, contemporary and capoeira.
-At age 17 he decided to further his training at the New Zealand School of Dance majoring in contemporary, gaining his Certificate in Dance Performance.
+At age 17 he decided to further his training at the New Zealand School of Dance, majoring in contemporarydance and gaining his Certificate in Dance Performance.

-During his time at NZSD Jag performed in World of Wearable Arts in 2014 under the direction of Malia Johnston and Victoria Colombus.
+During his time at NZSD, Jag performed in World of Wearable Arts in 2014 under the direction of Malia Johnston and Victoria Colombus.
 In 2015 he performed a duo in Y-Chromozone as part of Tempo Dance Festival.
-In 2016 he performed Malia’s ‘Minatures’ at Tempo Dance Festival and Choreographed a short work, Obelus, for NZSD’s Choreographic Season, ‘SCOPE’.
+In 2016 he performed Malia’s ‘Miniatures’ at Tempo Dance Festival and choreographed a short work, Obelus, for NZSD’s Choreographic Season, ‘SCOPE’.

 Through different avenues Jag has had the privilege to work with established artists such as James O’Hara, Kuik Swee Boon, Thomas Bradley, Xing Liang, Natalie Weir, Tomislav English.